What Is the One-Bite Rule?

 Talk With an Experienced Attorney After a Dog Attack

 Being attacked by a dog, or watching an animal attack your child, is a traumatic experience.
-At the Law Office of Jennifer L. Donaldson, we want to obtain you as much compensation as possible.
+At Donaldson Law, LLC, we want to obtain you as much compensation as possible.
 To this end, we strive to prove that the dog had dangerous propensities, which may involve having bitten someone before.
 Receiving a settlement or jury award may not feel like consolation, but it can help you and your family move beyond the incident.